aditya-AI/aditya-AI.github.io/_posts/2017-10-12-Convolutional Neural Networks (CNNs) Intuitive Explanation for Beginners.md

 S - The number of strides.
 It basically denotes how are we sliding our filter, so in this case we are sliding it in an interval of 1.

 So as we can see we get 28 after subtraction, division and addition.
-And since we are sliding the filter once so we get an array of 28*28*1.
-If we would have used 12 filters instead of 1 we would have got an array of 28*28*12.
+And since we are sliding the filter once so we get an array of 28 x 28 x 1.
+If we would have used 12 filters instead of 1 we would have got an array of 28 x 28 x 12.

 cnn6.png

 As I told you above that a filter will comprise of parameters or weights, but how do we know how many weights or parameters we require.
-Lets suppose we have an input image of 64*64*3 and a filter of 5*5*10, we need to find the number of parameters required which will be (5*5*3) * 10 = 750 parameters.
-Similarly, our new conv layer will be 60*60*10.
+Lets suppose we have an input image of 64 x 64 x 3 and a filter of 5 x 5 x 10, we need to find the number of parameters required which will be (5 x 5 x 3) x 10 = 750 parameters.
+Similarly, our new conv layer will be 60 x 60 x 10.

 There is a lot to be covered in CNN, so I will cover the rest in my next blog, thanks for reading it.
 Hope you understood what I tried to explain.
 Please feel free to ask questions or any feedback you would want to give.